 Access forms here.
 You may also get these forms from the Educational Studies Department in the licensure information packet.

-- Completion of a major in art, English, mathematics, French, German, Russian, Spanish, biology, geology, physics, chemistry, or the social sciences (anthropology, economics, history, political science, psychology, sociology, or an interdisciplinary program such as American studies or Latin American studies so long as one-third of the total baccalaureate work falls within the realm of the social sciences).
+- Completion of a major in art, English, mathematics, French, German, Spanish, biology, geology, physics, chemistry, or the social sciences (anthropology, economics, history, political science, psychology, sociology, or an interdisciplinary program such as American studies or Latin American studies so long as one-third of the total baccalaureate work falls within the realm of the social sciences).
 Major requirements in individual disciplines may be found in the department listings.
 Please note that for the purposes of teaching licensure, some courses may be required in addition to those required for the regular Carleton major.

 - 42 credits in designated educational studies courses